Holographic particle localization under multiple scattering: Results

-First, we evaluate the reconstruction performance by measuring the normalized error between the estimated and reconstructed scatterers (SNR).
-For high index contrast ($\delta n=0.19$), our multiple-scattering model performs consistently better than the single-scattering model for all densities tested [Fig.~\ref{fig:lrg_sim}(a)].
-Generally, the reconstruction performance from both methods drop as the density is increased.
+where $\mb{f}_\tn{true}$ and $\hat{\mb{f}}$ are the true and estimated objects, respectively.
+For higher index contrast ($\delta n=0.19$), our multiple-scattering model performs consistently better than the single-scattering model for all densities tested [Fig.~\ref{fig:lrg_sim}(b,c)].
+Generally, the reconstruction performance from both methods drop as the density increases.
 We attribute this to stronger higher-order scattering and decrease in the object sparsity.
-The stronger scattering introduces higher order nonlinearity through \eqref{e04-fmd}, hence making the problem harder to invert.
+The stronger scattering introduces higher order nonlinearity through Eq.~\eqref{e04-fmd}, making the problem harder to invert.
 The decrease in object sparsity leads to an effective smaller measurement-to-unknown ratio, further worsen the ill-posedness of the problem.

-For high contrast ($\delta n = 0.19$), at low particle density ($R_\tn{g}\leq~0.02$), single and multiple scattering methods perform similarly.
+For higher contrast ($\delta n = 0.19$), at low particle density ($R_\tn{g}\leq0.02$), single and multiple scattering methods perform similarly.
 This is expected since multiple scatterings are weak due to the small scattering cross section.
-For $0.02 < R_\tn{g}\leq~0.1$, our method significantly outperforms the single scattering method, providing a better estimate of the actual particle density.
-For $R_\tn{g}>0.1$, the SNR drops below 1dB, and we empirically consider the reconstruction is failing.
-For low index contrast ($\delta n=0.01$), both multiple and single scattering methods perform almost identically for all densities tested [Fig.~\ref{fig:lrg_sim}(b)].
+For $0.02 < R_\tn{g}\leq~0.1$, our method outperforms the single scattering method, providing a better estimate of the actual particle density.
+For $R_\tn{g}>0.1$, the SNR drops below 1dB, and we empirically consider the reconstruction has failed [Fig.~\ref{fig:lrg_sim}(b)].

+For lower index contrast ($\delta n=0.01$), both multiple and single scattering methods perform almost identically for all densities tested, which indicates that the contribution from multiple scattering is negligible for low refractive index contrast [Fig.~\ref{fig:lrg_sim}(c)].
+3D renderings and cross-sectional reconstructions at different depths are depicted in Fig.~\ref{fig:lrg_sim}(d).

-Next, we examine the reconstructions at different depths.
-The depth-dependent performance is highlighted in Fig.~\ref{fig:lrg_sim}(c) ($\delta n = 0.19$, $R_{g} = 0.1$).
-Close to the hologram plane ($z=5\mu$m), the singe and multiple scattering reconstructions are similar, and match the ground truth.
-At larger depth ($z=190\mu$m), the single-scattering reconstruction degrades and results in a large number of missing particles.
-Our multiple scattering model greatly improves the localization at larger depths.
+The depth-dependent performance is highlighted in Fig.~\ref{fig:ROC}(a,b).
+Close to the hologram plane ($z=5\mu$m), single and multiple scattering reconstructions are similar, and match the ground truth.
+At larger depth ($z=190\mu$m), the single-scattering reconstruction degrades and results in a large number of missing particles [Fig.~\ref{fig:ROC}(a)].
+Our multiple scattering model improves the localization at larger depths.
+By treating particle localization as a binary classification problem, we use the ROC curve to determine the optimal segmentation threshold when quantifying the voxels reconstructed by each method~\cite{Chen.etal2015a}.
+This allows us to evaluate the localization accuracy slice-by-slice, whose statistics are accumulated by 5 different object volumes for each particle density.
+The statistic we use for comparison is the dice coefficient which is used to gauge the similarity of two samples and is defined as